Talk to our Experts about Fall Protection Solutions in Atlanta

 Georgia State Minimum Standard Code 1012.2 - What is the Handrail Height Requirement?

 Handrail height needs to be at least 34 inches and not more than 38 inches.
+A handrail needs to be secure enough to provide stability and a continuous guide along a stair or platform.

 OSHA 1910.29(d)(2) - What are the Requirements of a Designated Area?

-The employer must ensure each warning line has a minimum breaking strength of 200 lbs and is installed not less than 6' from a roof's edge for work that is both temporary and infrequent, or not less than 15' for other work.
+The employer must ensure each warning line has a minimum breaking strength of 200 lbs and is installed not less than 6' from a roof's edge for work that is both temporary and infrequent, or not less than 15' for other work. (source)

 We pride ourselves on not being "just another company trying to sell you something".
 We take safety seriously and we want to partner with you to make sure you receive the right fall protection solution that meets compliance requirements, protects your workers while they work at height, and reduces liability for your company.